cianleypoldt/zenoa-engine/README.md

 - Performant impulse-based collision resolution
 - Visual debugging through _SFML_

-> As of now, Zenoa does not support collision callbacks.
-PRs are always welcome.
+> As of now (stable release Zenoa v1), collision callbacks are not supported.

 ---